Being Blessed While Having Rheumatoid Arthritis

 Sometimes, I don’t even know they are RA’ers – at least at first…

-A few weeks ago, I saw a very encouraging tweet on Twitter and looked at the string of authors (re-tweeters).
-I clicked on the links to the author’s pages one at a time to see whether I might follow any of them.
+A few months ago, I saw a very encouraging tweet on Twitter and looked at the string of authors (re-tweeters).
+I clicked on the links to the Tweeters pages to see whether I might follow one of them.
 I chose to follow one woman.
 The lady’s profile page said she was a homeschooler and a writer.
-Looking over her encouraging tweets, I guessed she was probably a Christian.
+Looking over her encouraging tweets, I guessed she might be a Christian.

 Next thing I knew, the woman was commenting on the RA Warrior blog and messaging me about Rheumatoid Arthritis.
 She’d been diagnosed with RA for 12 years.
-She assumed I’d heard about her RA and followed her for that reason.
+She assumed I’d heard about her having Rheumatoid Arthritis and followed her for that reason.
 I had to tell her: I had NO idea you had RA.
 I just thought you looked like a sweet person to follow.

 Last month, I was tweeting about the Ares rocket launch that was the first step in the experimental system which will lead to the replacement for the Space Shuttle.
 I live near the Kennedy Space Center and I love all things space.
 Another space tweeter recommended me as a space tweeter to a third woman who’s an astrophysicist.